 In contrast, processes are not always designed to respond in real-time.
 They are programmed to follow the pattern given to them, but they are not always responsive to immediate feedback.

 Agile BPM provides automated structures for business processes, allowing the process to react in real-time to new data inputs.
 This is incredibly beneficial when you cannot predict future outcomes.
 BPM is examined by project managers in terms of inputs, processes, and outputs.
 The inputs are variable; they could include unexpected requests, broken tools, and late payments.
 Agile BPM allows for unexpected inputs and provides a framework for dealing with them.

 In short, agile business process management can not only respond to data inputs in real time but can also liberate from the box of predictable and clearly defined processes that traditional processes are restricted to.

 A Scrum, software development team hired to build a new website for a client’s business is an example of agile business process management.
 The client may change their mind and request a new set of features during the development stage.
-The Scrum development team will need to quickly adjust their processes, restructure their sprint plans, and possibly hire backend developers to handle the increased workload.
+The Scrum development team will need to adjust their processes quickly, restructure their sprint plans, and possibly hire backend developers to handle the increased workload.

 BPM VS Agile BPM

 Agile BPM differs from other performance improvement methods and hybrids in providing much more than just flexibility.
 Traditional business process management caters to pre-planned and predictable situations, whereas Agile allows for more uncertainty.

 Agile BPM is distinct in several ways, including: